-- The consent of all participants was obtained prior to beginning the interview process. - The team provided complete clarity on the purpose behind the evaluation to the stakeholders prior to soliciting their participation. - The evaluation team ensured that stakeholders did not face any risk, hindrance or harm. - While no sensitive information was collected during the interview process, the team ensured that no personal information that was collected could be traced back to any individual.
+- a.
+The consent of all participants was obtained prior to beginning the interview process. - b.
+The team provided complete clarity on the purpose behind the evaluation to the stakeholders prior to soliciting their participation. - c.
+The evaluation team ensured that stakeholders did not face any risk, hindrance or harm. - d.
+The team ensured that no personal information that was collected could be traced back to any individual.

 The evaluation had four phases -Inception, Data Collection, Data Analysis and Reporting and Dissemination.
-Each of the four phases had distinct steps and processes, which are listed below.